-This GMAT sample practice question is a verbal sentence correction question testing your understanding of Subject Verb Agreement, Tense and Vocabulary.
+This GMAT verbal practice question is a sentence correction question testing your understanding of Subject Verb Agreement, Tenses, and Vocabulary.

 Question 4: Recently, hopes that the European Central Bank will reach a deal to help Spain and Italy borrow at cheaper rates has nudged financial markets higher.